How to Do HIIT Correctly

 For HIIT to be most effective, your work intervals should be 85-95% of your maximum effort.
 What that means is that you shouldn’t be able to hold a conversation while performing it.
 If you can, you’re not working hard enough.
 Your breathing should be heavy, and you should be tired by the end of your “on” interval.

-The benefit of HIIT is that you do get to rest after going all-out.
+The nice thing about HIIT is that you do get to rest after going all-out.
 If you’re someone who has a hard time pushing to the max, use that knowledge to get through it.

 Warm up and cool down

 Please be sure to warm up and cool down.
 I can think of no better way to injure yourself while exercising than by jumping straight into an all-out work interval.
 Perform at least a 5 minute warm up and cool down with your HIIT workouts.

 The beauty of HIIT is that it doesn’t have to be a long workout.
 Oftentimes just 10 minutes can make a difference.
 And with pushing yourself to your max, you may not be able to do much more.